Samreay/Samreay/content/reviews/odyssey_of_the_ethereal/index.md

 It's not often I'll read a series before it has a *hefty* backlog of content, but I'm in a discord server with Jamie and have seen so much art of Aetheria, and I wanted some better context, so here we are!

-Note to self: include some pictures from the server

 Alright, so the blurb on this one is pretty much the deal.
-This ia, through and through, a tower climber book.
+This is, through and through, a tower climber book.
 After a quick death and reincarnation, our MC starts off at the bottom of the tower, and needs to reach the top.

 The pacing of the series is *fast*.
 If you're fans of *Defiance of the Fall*, *Randidly*, and similar serials, then you'll probably like it.
 I do normally read slower things, but my personal preferences are of pretty much no value for anyone not me!